gregpedis/Dotnet6-doc/README.md

 `File I/O is better, stronger, faster!`

-The main change is that it never blocks on asyncronous calls **on Windows**, so asyncronity is more performant.
+The main change is that it never blocks on asyncronous calls **on Windows**, so asynchronicity is more performant.

+**Usecases**: performance.

 ---